Major Initiatives

 パートナーシップ構築宣言

-Toyota Industries holds sessions to explain carbon neutrality to its major suppliers.
-In fiscal 2024, we conducted a survey on the CO2 emissions of suppliers and asked them to implement activities to reduce their emissions.
-Jointly with suppliers, we will continue to step up our efforts toward achieving carbon neutrality throughout our supply chain.
+To achieve carbon neutrality, we strive to deepen mutual understanding and promote initiatives through ongoing dialogue with our suppliers.
+We hold sessions to explain carbon neutrality to our major suppliers.
+In FY2025, we conducted a survey on the CO2 emissions of suppliers and asked them to implement activities to reduce their emissions.
+As part of our support for suppliers, we share examples of our energy-saving initiatives and provide information related to renewable energy.
+We will continue to enhance our collaborative efforts with suppliers to realize carbon neutrality across the supply chain.

 Human Resources Development to Enhance Procurement Knowledge

-We proactively provide personnel in charge of procurement at Toyota Industries and affiliated companies with education to enhance procurement knowledge.
-In fiscal 2024, we provided education mainly on Japan’s Subcontracting Law as well as topics related to sustainability such as human rights and the environment.
-We also utilize e-learning to thoroughly inform personnel in charge of procurement, those responsible for price negotiations for the entire Company and their managers about our response to the Japanese government’s activities to prevent the unjust use of a superior bargaining position as stipulated in antitrust laws as well as initiatives and guidelines aimed at ensuring fair subcontracts.
+We proactively provide personnel in charge of procurement at TICO and affiliated companies with education to enhance procurement knowledge.
+In FY2025, we provided education mainly on Japan’s Subcontracting Law as well as topics related to sustainability such as human rights and the environment.
+We also utilize e-learning to prevent not only personnel in charge of procurement but all employees from the unjust use of a superior bargaining position as stipulated in antitrust laws and thoroughly inform them of the Subcontracting Law to ensure fair subcontracts.

 Rank-Based Training/Grade for Purchasing Department